Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Dovetail mounts are typically found on rimfire rifles, bolt-action guns, and older guns.
 (Photo: Wikipedia)

-Another type of dovetail rail you may see is the one that utilizes a lightweight, two-piece system that uses a rotating locking base.
+Another type of dovetail rail you may see is the one that utilizes a lightweight, two-piece system with a rotating locking base.
 You’ll see these mostly on bolt action rifles.

 The base gets mounted, then the rings are set inside, rotated 90 degrees, and locked into place.